-The mental picture we have of a diamond is most often the commonly seen round brilliant cut.
-Although the unsurpassed sparkle of this cut does warrant its poster boy status, it is not the only manifestation of our beloved diamond by far.
-Even those who are fondly familiar with the fancy cut diamond varieties might not know about these lesser known diamond cuts.
+When thinking ‘diamond’, the image we have is most commonly of the round brilliant cut.
+Although the unsurpassed sparkle of this cut warrants its poster-boy status, it is not the only style of diamond cut by far.
+Even those who are fondly familiar with the fancy cut diamond varieties might not know about these unusual diamond cuts.

 Rose cut diamonds

 Usually flat bottomed and faceted on top, a rose cut diamond gives off a very different play of light when compared to pavilioned (pointed bottom) cuts.
 Mostly seen in antique jewellery or antique replicas, rose cuts are a hat-tip to a time diamond cutting was much less of a precision skill, so each is unique.

 The flatter dimensions of a rose cut diamond means you get a lot of shine for your shilling.
 Think about it, a fraction of the depth means you get a lot more surface area per carat of diamond.

 As a simplified version of the round brilliant cut, a single cut diamond sports 8 facets at the top (crown) and another 8 at the bottom (pavilion).
 This relatively small number of facets lends the single cut its alternative name of the 8-cut.
 Single cut diamonds are rarely seen in modern jewellery and even less so in sizes larger than 1 or 2 points.
 Their quieter sparkles are what lends many an antique piece their distinctive charm.